jaejun-yoo/precision_recall/README.md

 ### generate_image.py

-The generate_image.py file generates a number of images that has been trained by a DCGAN, and returns 10000 generated images.
+The generate_image.py file returns 10000 generated images that has been trained by a DCGAN.
 The whole code is based on [this notebook](https://github.com/naokishibuya/deep-learning/blob/master/python/dcgan_celeba.ipynb) with several adjustments, which utilizes a DCGAN using the same celebA dataset.

 ## Results and Analysis